 Conclusion

-To get optimal performance out of your benefits package, you should consider a vendor-agnostic solution.
-This will allow your employees the greatest amount of flexibility over where they can use their benefits.
+To get optimal performance out of your benefits package, don't tie your employees to a single vendor's suite of products.
+You should consider a vendor-agnostic solution that gives your employees the greatest flexibility over where they can use their benefits.

-Establishing a flexible benefits program is another way to ensure that all of your employees can benefit from your perks while giving them the freedom to use their benefits the way they want to.
+Establishing a flexible benefits program is another way to ensure that all your employees can benefit from your perks while giving them the freedom to use their benefits the way they want.

-If you’re looking to offer flexible benefits to your employees, PeopleKeep can help.
-Our vendor-agnostic platform makes it easy to offer dependable products, such as HRAs and employee stipends, that your staff can use regardless of where they incurred their eligible expenses.
+If you're looking to offer flexible benefits to your employees, PeopleKeep can help.
+As a vendor-agnostic partner, we make it easy to offer HRAs that your staff can use regardless of where they incurred their eligible expenses.